maryam958/CommerceAPI/README.md

 - Note: The user account is created but inactive until the email is confirmed.

 ##### ⚠️ Edge Case:
     **Email Already Registered but Not Confirmed**
-If a user tries to register again using the same email without confirming it first, the API responds:
+    If a user tries to register again using the same email without confirming it first, the API responds the following Response:

 Response (409 Conflict):